Aviation in the United States

 The United States has an extensive air transportation network.
-In 2013, there were 86 airports in the U.S. that annually handled over 1,000,000 passengers each and eight of the world's thirty busiest airports by passenger volume in 2020 were in the U.S. (down from 12 in 2014), including the world's second busiest, Hartsfield-Jackson Atlanta International Airport.
+In 2013, there were 86 airports in the U.S. that annually handled over 1,000,000 passengers each.
+The civil airline industry is entirely privately owned and has been largely deregulated since 1978, while most major airports are publicly owned.
+The three largest airlines in the world by passengers carried are U.S.-based; American Airlines is number one after its 2013 acquisition by US Airways.
+Of the world's 50 busiest passenger airports, 16 are in the United States, including the top five and the busiest, Hartsfield–Jackson Atlanta International Airport.
+In terms of cargo, in 2015, eight of the world's thirty busiest airports were in the U.S., including the world's second-busiest, Memphis International Airport, just behind Hong Kong International Airport in Hong Kong.
+Private aircraft are also used for medical emergencies, government agencies, large businesses, and individuals.

+As of 2020, there are 19,919 airports in the United States, of which 5,217 are designated as "public use", including for general aviation and other activities.
 In 2012, 88% of all traffic was through the 62 busiest airports in the country.
-In terms of cargo, in 2015, eight of the world's thirty busiest airports were in the U.S., including the world's second busiest, Memphis International Airport, behind only Hong Kong International Airport in China.
-Private aircraft are also used for medical emergencies, government agencies, large businesses, and individuals, see general aviation.

 Due to the geography of the United States and the generally large distances between major cities, air transportation is the preferred method of travel for trips over 300 mi, such as for business travelers and long distance vacation travelers.
 For cities closer together in the Northeastern part of the country (e.g. Boston, New York City, Philadelphia, Baltimore, and Washington D.C.), the Northeast Corridor rail line carries the majority of intercity traffic.

 From the start of the Great Recession to the early 2010s, air traffic in the U.S. declined and the U.S. government reported 1.2 million fewer scheduled domestic flights in 2013 than in 2007.
-Air traffic volume also dropped sharply during the Covid-19 pandemic.
+Air traffic volume also dropped sharply during the COVID-19 pandemic.
 At the same time, the airline industry has also experienced rapid consolidation with all of nation's largest carriers experiencing mergers.
 The average domestic airline fare steadily increased from 2009 until the first quarter of 2017 where it retreated to the same average of 2009, the lowest the average fare has been since 1995.

 History

-On January 1, 1914, pioneering aviator Tony Jannus captained the inaugural flight of the St. Petersburg-Tampa Airboat Line, the world's first commercial passenger airline.
+On January 1, 1914, pioneering aviator Tony Jannus captained the inaugural flight of the St. Petersburg-Tampa Airboat Line, the first commercial passenger airline in the United States.

+Construction of Air Fields

+The design of the air fields used by the US Army Signal Corps, which was the precourser to the US Air Force, was created by Albert Kahn.
+He was an architect who worked on the architecture of many major American cities namely Detroit.
+Kahn was known for his neo classical architecture which can be seen in the housing on air bases.
+The army used the Royal Canadian Flying Corps air base structure to build the air fields while Kahn came up with the standard hanger/building designs for the military.